rohitsubedi/line-pay/README.md

         'info' => [
             'transactionId' => 'Transaction Id eg: 12345678',
             'paymentUrl' => [
-                'web' => 'Payment url for web.
+                'web' => 'Payment url for web.'
 (Need to redirect to this for payment), 'app' => 'Payment url for app',
             ],
             'paymentAccessToken' => 'Access Token for Payment'